 You are your child’s first teacher.
 What do you want her to learn today?

-Here are a few of the tools we’ve used for using music to memorize:
+Here are a few tools we’ve used to memorize music:

 - YouTube– Anything you can think of, it’s probably there!